 Vocations and Incardinatons

-The Old Catholic Fellowship Church International does not offer stipendiary positions, all our clergy are “non-stipendiary” meaning that they must be financially self-sufficient and are either (self) employed, retired or members of religious institutes (shared economy), unless Parishes are able to support their priest themselves.
+The United Liberal Catholic Church International (ULCCI) does not offer stipendiary positions, all our clergy are “non-stipendiary” meaning that they must be financially self-sufficient and are either (self) employed, retired or members of religious institutes (shared economy), unless Parishes are able to support their priest themselves.
 Expenses are sometimes covered by congregations, but applicants should be aware that no accommodation or salary will be provided by the Church to them.Clergy are not required to be celibate, married and single alike are welcome to apply.
 All clergy are required to be chaste i.e. faithful to their partner, or modest in the development of their personal relationships.
 Celibacy remains an option for clergy i.e. to remain single and chaste, and many of our clergy live such a consecrated life.

 The following criteria are required in support of any application for Formation/ Incardination: